 Like most foods, chicken tastes best when paired with a bottle of fine wine.

 Chicken is one of the less complicated meats to pair with wine - it's incredibly versatile, and there are so many different types of wine that can be paired with it.

 To get the perfect pairing, you need to look at how the chicken is cooked, the ingredients that are used, and the sauce it is served in.

 We've put together a list of considerations to help you decide which wine you pair with your favourite chicken dishes.

-One of the first things to consider when choosing a wine pairing for chicken dishes is the cooking method you choose.
+One of the things to consider when choosing a wine pairings for chicken dishes is the cooking method you choose.

 If you are cooking spicy chicken dishes, an excellent way to compliment the rich flavours of the spice is through an aromatic white wine which will give it a fruity and light aftertaste that is ideal for spicy dishes.

 Chardonnay, specifically an unoaked chardonnay, is a much-favoured choice for rich chicken dishes with cream-based sauces.

 Try: Jack Duggan Chardonnay to match the creamy sauce with the upfront fruit of this Chardonnay.SAUVIGNON BLANC

 Sauvignon Blanc derives its name from its green-skinned grapes, grown in the Bordeaux region of France.
 Sauvignon Blanc wines pair perfectly with chicken skewers that have a fruitier seasoning like lime, chilli and ginger.